How Much Money Do Formula One Teams Really Make?

 Of course, F1 is known for their politics and certain "bonuses" reflect that.
 Take for example the Long Standing Team (LST) bonus, which awarded Ferrari and only Ferrari a total of $68 million simply for being in F1 longer than anyone else.
 Perhaps Vettel and Raikkonen see this as job security.

-In case you're not up to speed, the FIA makes its money from monetizing the circus' commercial licenses like TV rights, merchandise licensing, ticket revenue, and participating fees from all the race venues they visit (except Monaco).
+In case you're not up to speed, the Liberty Media makes its money from monetizing the circus' commercial licenses like TV rights, merchandise licensing, ticket revenue, and participating fees from all the race venues they visit (except Monaco).
 This money is then distributed over the winter per the regulations, which as you can see, can be a bit questionable.

 Once it's all said and done, the highest earning team made almost 10 times the amount of the lowest earning team in 2017.
 The more you know!